 Q: What type of Material should I choose for my exterior project?

-Aluminum is perfect if you’re wanting a powder coated product (black, white, grey..etc).
-Stainless Steel can also be powder coated to ensure that you have the strongest base possible.
+Aluminum is perfect if you’re wanting a powder-coated product (black, white, grey..etc).
+Aluminum with a Fluoropolymer or Platinum powder coat is one of our strongest, most durable finishes.
+Stainless Steel can also be powder coated to ensure that you have the strongest base possible, although we recommend leaving Stainless Steel brushed.

 Q: Are Insert Sleeves necessary on my intermediate (pass through) posts?